New: Republic of the Congo Holidays

 As we approached the school, the first thing we saw was the dried-out field that the locals are using to try and build a sustainable source of food for the school so that the children will get fed regularly – something that is not always guaranteed otherwise – especially when considering orphaned, single parent, and otherwise vulnerable children in these communities.
 Unfortunately for Katubya, the rainwater tower that the government had previously installed so the community would have a reliable source of water was recently destroyed in a storm.
 They are awaiting government contractors to replace it, and in the meantime are relying on bore water from a source several kilometres away.

 It is difficult to overstate the impact of the drought in southern Africa on these communities.
-Over 80% of the crops failed in Zambia because of this drought, which means that without the government and other external bodies such as charities like Play it Forward, people (mostly children) will die of starvation.
+Over 80% of the crops failed in Zambia because of this drought.
+This means that without the government and other external bodies such as charities like Play it Forward, people (mostly children) will die of starvation.
 It is not just these remote communities either – because so much of the staple crop (maize) failed, the cost of buying the grain in markets has skyrocketed, meaning many families have to limit their food intake significantly as they cannot afford to fill their bellies.

-Farm WIP Katubya Community School Zambia Play it Forward
+Farm WIP Katubya Community School Zambia Play it Forward by Anna Campbell

 The farm in progress at Katubya with a local member of the community gardening